Dushyantgoswami/docs/docs/developers/start/run-a-hub-node.md

 slug: run-a-node
 ---

-The following steps will guide you on how to configure and run a Dymension Hub node.
-This is useful for local developement and understanding the interactions developers may require with the Dymension Hub (e.g. initializing a new RollApp).
+The following steps will guide you in configuring and running a Dymension Hub node.
+This is useful for local developement and understanding the interactions developers may be required to handle with the Dymension Hub (e.g. initializing a new RollApp).

 :::info Note
 Testnet and Mainnet production environments do not require installing and running a Dymension Hub node, that is handled by a public network of full nodes.